deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 3 presents the performance comparison of various fine-tuning strategies on the Design2Code dataset across multiple metrics, including HTML-Match, CW-SSIM, CLIP, and Low-Level Element Matching (LLEM).
+> Table 3 presents the performance comparison of various fine-tuning strategies on the Design2Code dataset, showing the effectiveness of WAFFLE in improving HTML-Match, CW-SSIM, CLIP, and LLEM metrics.

 {{< table-caption >}}